 There is widespread concern over pharmaceuticals that have gotten into the environment, particularly drinking water.
 Environmentally sensitive handling of a hospital’s pharmaceutical waste is shaped by many factors: safety for patients and staff; federal, state and local regulations; whether the waste is classified as RCRA hazardous (drugs are classified RCRA depending on four factors: how corrosive, toxic, ignitable or reactive they are); and whether the waste is DEA-controlled substances.

-- Comply with updated EPA pharmaceutical waste disposal guidelines (finalized ruling tentatively set for May 2018.)
+- Comply with updated EPA pharmaceutical waste disposal guidelines, when implemented

 In cooperation with our local Setauket Fire Department, we coordinated a successful Return Unwanted Medicines event at the firehouse – the first official pharmaceutical waste event in Suffolk County.
 Five hundred pounds of unwanted medicines were dropped off by more than 140 community members.
 For this effort, we received a proclamation from the Suffolk County Legislature.
 The event was so successful that it is now conducted twice yearly – in the same location – by the federal Drug Enforcement Agency.